ibm-cloud-docs/cephaas/about_object_storage.md

 * Only one object user is supported

-* S3 features align with IBM Storage Ceph version 7.1
+* S3 is compatible only with IBM Storage Ceph version 7.1

 * Virtual hosted buckets not supported